homm/color-filters-reconstruction/README.md

-# Accurate Color Filters Reconstruction
+# Accurate Instagram Filters Reconstruction

 This repository includes tools which could be used for semi-automatically and very accurate reconstruction of color filters used